umardraz/Postfix-vManager/Postfix-vManager-Ubuntu.rst

   default._domainkey IN TXT "v=DKIM1; k=rsa; p=MIGfMA0frgfrefgrweferNYlS+8jyrbAxNsghsPrWYgOQQWI0Ab4e9MT" ; ----- DKIM default for yourdomain.com

 Yours should be much longer, this was snipped for brevity.
-You need to add the TXT record **default.private._domainkey** with the key between the quotes.
+You need to add the TXT record **default._domainkey** with the key between the quotes.
 If you are using standard bind then you can copy/paste that into the named file.

 Another TXT record worth adding is